June-Tree/Godot-Source-Code-Obfuscator/README.md

 ### Unobfuscating Code

 The unobfuscation process involves retrieving the scrambled data's initial form from the obfuscation data file and restoring the code(s) to a readable state.
 Comments are also restored.
-**Please ensure relevant obfuscation data `.json` is in the same directory as the file/folder provided.**
+**Please ensure that the relevant obfuscation data `.json` is in the same directory as the file/folder provided.**

 To unobfuscate a previously obfuscated Godot source code file, use the following command: